-Let’s think about this concept with other assets such as with your 401(k) or IRA.
+Let’s think about this concept with other assets, such as your 401(k) or IRA.

-In the event you pass away with money left in either of your qualified 401(K) or IRA yes, the remaining funds will still be passed onto your beneficiary.
+If you pass away with money left in either of your qualified 401(K) or IRA, yes, the remaining funds will still be passed onto your beneficiary.

 However, it will be taxed as ordinary income (the highest taxed type of income).

-While there is still the guarantee that your beneficiary will receive something, you can not guarantee the amount, due to future tax rates.
+While there is still a guarantee that your beneficiary will receive something, you can not guarantee the amount due to future tax rates.

 In contrast, with life insurance, the death benefit is tax-free.

-With Whole Life Insurance, there is a guarantee that your beneficiary will receive a substantial amount of money that is also taxed free.
+With whole life insurance, there is a guarantee that your beneficiary will receive a substantial amount of money that is also tax-free.

-In addition to the death benefit being tax-free, as stated above where I discussed it as a benefit in terms of providing leverage, the cash value growth in a whole life insurance policy is also tax-deferred.
+In addition to the death benefit being tax-free, as stated above, where we discussed it as a benefit in terms of providing leverage, the cash value growth in whole life insurance policies is also tax-deferred.